 In March 2020 the World Health Organization declared a global pandemic stemming from the outbreak of a specific strain of coronavirus, known as "Covid -19".
 Covid-19 has had significant impact on the global economy.
-Since the outbreak, the Company has continued its efforts to ensure the health and safety of everyone associated with the Company's activities.
-In addition, the ongoing war in the Ukraine and increases in interest rates have increased uncertainty and volatility in the prices of the minerals the Company is exploring for.
+In May 2023, the World Health Organization determined the Covid 19 outbreak to no longer be an international emergency.
+Despite the transition, the Company will continue its efforts to ensure the health and safety of everyone associated with the Company's activities.

+Currently, the ongoing war between the Ukraine and Russia, and rising interest rates have increased uncertainty and volatility in the prices of the minerals the Company is exploring for.